Community Repair Events

 Variations on a Theme

-The many thousands of Community Repair Events around the globe can have slightly different emphases and take various forms — cultivate communicate resiliency, lean into STEM, focus on electronics, etc. Different formats step into different opportunities, addressing different concerns.
-All are legitimate and the more repair the better.
+The many thousands of Community Repair Events around the globe can have different emphases — cultivating communicate resiliency, teaching skills, focusing on e-waste, focusing on fashion/textiles, etc.

 The principle common objectives among most formats are teaching and emboldening people to fix their own things; encouraging a shift in how we think about our possessions; and raising awareness around the profound impact extending the life of what we already have makes.

-The common format is volunteers who know how to fix things getting together with people who don't, working to bring broken things back to life.
+The common element is volunteers who know how to fix things getting together with people who don't, working to bring broken things back to life.

 Practicalities — Resources for Getting Going